 - Cost: Note the financial commitment needed to get the deliverable done.

 - Start Date: When did work on the deliverable begin?
 Mark it here.

 - Estimated Completion: The estimated amount of time allotted for the completion of the deliverable should be noted here.

 - Finish Date: When the deliverable is done, note the end date here.

 - Notes: This column is for any data that doesn’t fit in the previous ones.

 Our WBS template in Excel is a great tool, but the spreadsheet has only limited use.
 It’s not dynamic.
 There’s a lot you can’t do with it.
-Ideally, you’ll want a one-stop shop for all your project management needs.
-That’s where ProjectManager.com comes in.
+Ideally, you’ll want a one-stop-shop for all your project management needs.
+That’s where ProjectManager’s work breakdown structure software comes in.

 Related WBS Content

-Not only is ProjectManager.com the best project management software available, our website has a number project management resources.
-There are hundreds of hours of training videos to watch and pages of blog posts to read, including these that are related to work breakdown structures.
+Not only is ProjectManager the best project management software available, but our website also has a number of project management templates.
+There are also hundreds of hours of training videos to watch and pages of blog posts to read, including these that are related to work breakdown structures.

-ProjectManager.com is a cloud-based project management software that has features to help you control every phase of your project.
-Whether you’re planning, executing and monitoring progress or reporting back to stakeholders,we got you covered.
+ProjectManager is a cloud-based project management software that has features to help you control every phase of your project.
+Whether you’re planning, executing and monitoring progress or reporting back to stakeholders, we got you covered.
 Try it for free with this 30-day trial.